Worldpay/access-checkout-react-native/README.md

 ## React & React Native Compatibility

-Our SDK is compatible with `React 16.13.1` and `React Native 0.63.4`
+Find the versions compatible with our SDK in the [package.json](access-checkout-react-native-sdk/package.json).

 ## Getting Started